 We invite you to explore our website to learn more about how our union operates, the important work our members do on various committees, and we invite you to connect with us on Facebook, Twitter and Instagram.

 SGEU also offers several Leadership Development (LD) courses that will increase your knowledge of your union.
-LD 5, which can be taken online, provides an introduction to SGEU.
-You may also be interested in LD 10 – which focuses on the role of the steward – and LD 11, which focuses on respectful workplaces.
-To register for these courses, sign up via the course calendar (embed link) or contact email@example.com.
+LD 5 provides an introduction to SGEU.
+You may also be interested in LD 10, which focuses on the role of the steward; and LD 11, which focuses on respectful workplaces.
+To register for these courses, sign up via the course calendar or contact firstname.lastname@example.org.

 As well, you can always talk to your local steward or other elected representatives if you have questions about SGEU.

-SGEU’s top priority is to represent its members through collective bargaining and during workplace disputes.
-However, it also works to maintain strong public services and to improve conditions for people across Saskatchewan.
+SGEU’s top priority is to represent members through collective bargaining and during workplace disputes.
+Our union also works to maintain strong public services and to improve conditions for people across Saskatchewan.

-SGEU opposes privatization and champions investment in dependable, cost-effective public services; it advocates for equitable treatment for marginalized groups; it pushes for safer and fairer labour legislation and a higher minimum wage; and much more.
+We oppose privatization and champions investment in dependable, cost-effective public services; advocate for equitable treatment for marginalized groups; push for safer and fairer labour legislation and a higher minimum wage; and much more.
 Some of this work is done directly by SGEU, and some of it is done through labour organizations SGEU is affiliated with: the Saskatchewan Federation of Labour, the National Union of Public and General Employees, and the Canadian Labour Congress.